Mid-City Industrial, Minneapolis

 Mid-City Industrial is a neighborhood in the University community of Minneapolis.
 It is located in Minneapolis City Council ward 1, currently represented by Minneapolis City Council member Elliott Payne, and state legislative district 60A.
 The boundaries of the neighborhood are Interstate 35W to the north, railroad tracks along Minnesota State Highway 280 to the west, East Hennepin Avenue and Winter Street Northeast to the south, and 35W to the west.
-The neighborhood does not have an association board.
+Mid-City Industrial had no official neighborhood organization until it joined the East Bank Neighborhoods Partnership in 2025, though the neighborhood was unofficially represented by the Southeast Como Improvement Association.

 History

 20th century

-The area, which had been used primarily for farm land, was designated an industrial district in 1913 by the city to separate residential and industrial land uses.
+The area, which had been used primarily for farmland, was designated an industrial district in 1913 by the city to separate residential and industrial land uses.
 It began developing after World War I.